jasonlotito/tumblr-plays/README.md

 ### Install Packages

-After downloading the repo, run `npm install` to install the required packages.
+After downloading the repo, run `npm install` in the Terminal to install the required packages.

 ### Config